Paul-Hi/dbf/README.md

 # DBF - Differentiable Bilateral Filter

-This repository offers a two implementations of a Differentiable Bilateral Filter built with LibTorch, featuring Python bindings for seamless integration.
+This repository offers two implementations of a Differentiable Bilateral Filter built with LibTorch, featuring Python bindings for seamless integration.
 The filter provides edge-preserving smoothing and is suitable for optimization or deep learning tasks that require differentiability.
 The core functionality is provided by two functions: `bilateralFilter` (`bilateral_filter` in Python) and `bilateralFilterCuda` (`bilateral_filter_cuda` in Python).
 The first uses basic Torch tensor operations for clarity, while the second leverages custom CUDA kernels for higher performance and lower VRAM usage.

 ## Features